St Helens Young Carers

 At St Mary’s Blackbrook, we are committed to ensuring that all pupils who are young carers are identified, and supported effectively.

-If you think your child might be a young carer please contact Mrs Knapper or Mrs Heyes or your child’s class teacher.
+If you think your child might be a young carer please contact Miss Bonnon or Mrs Heyes or your child’s class teacher.

 As a school we have signed up to the Young Carers Schools Promise and this is displayed on our young carers notice board in our main corridor for all children to see.
 You can read this document below.